shioju/talks/hashgraph/README.md

 - Secure: Asynchronous Byzantine fault tolerant
 - Fair: Fairness of access, ordering, and timestamps

-These properties enable new decentralized applications such as a stock market, improved collaborative applications, real-time games, and auctions.
+These properties enable new decentralized applications such as a stock market, improved collaborative applications, real-time multiplayer games, and auctions.

 ---